lockss/lockss-rtd-manual/docs/troubleshooting/k3s.rst

 In previous versions of K3s, this error message was also sometimes phrased as ``should be older than v1.8.0 or in legacy mode``.

-The :program:`install-lockss` script should detect this situation and offer to switch :program:`iptables` to legacy mode via Alernatives (see :doc:`iptables`).
+The :program:`install-lockss` script should detect this situation and offer to switch :program:`iptables` to legacy mode via Alternatives (see :doc:`iptables`).
 If the error above occurs:

 *  Verify that the :ref:`configuring-iptables` phase of :program:`install-lockss` was not skipped.